 It is a system in which goods move from the manufacturer to the outlet where the consumer purchases them; in some marketplaces, it’s a very complex channel, including distributors, wholesaler, jobbers and brokers.
+Hence, companies need a distributorship model to get the distributors for their products and services.

 The primary alternative distribution channel is direct distribution.
 This is the model Dell, Avon and many other successful companies use.
 It calls for you to sell and deliver your product yourself, using your own salespeople and warehouses.
-There are many ways to modify traditional distribution.
+So, there are many ways to modify traditional distribution.
 Often, your choice of a distribution plan will be dictated–or at least strongly influenced–by various factors relating to your product, your customers and the way they’ll use it.
 We’ll help you decide whether your distribution model is right for you – and take you through the steps you need to develop a successful network.

 A distribution agreement is a legally binding contract between the owner of the products and the distributor.